fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 curl -fsSL https://tailscale.com/install.sh | sh
 ```

+Once it's finished installing, use the command `tailscale up`, go to the provided URL and login to connect the machine to your tailnet.
+(You'll go through the same quick process for each Linux machine you add to your tailnet.)

 > By default using most Tailscale commands requires superuser privileges, i.e. `sudo`.
 You can change that with the command `sudo tailscale set --operator=$USER`, the specified user will then be able to execute Tailscale commands without `sudo`.
 The rest of the guide will assume you did this.

-Once it's finished installing, use the command `tailscale up`, go to the provided URL and login to connect the machine to your tailnet.
-(You'll go through the same quick process for each Linux machine you add to your tailnet.)
 Now go to the Tailscale admin console and you should see the machine there.

-By default all machines added to your tailnet need to re-authenticate every few months, which is a nice security measure, but you probably want to disable it at least for those machines that you trust and want to access through Tailscale long-term.
+By default all machines added to your tailnet need to re-authenticate every 90 days, which is a nice security measure, but you probably want to disable it at least for those machines that you trust and want to access through Tailscale long-term.

 To do so, on the admin console go to the **Machines** tab, click on the three dots to the right of the machine's entry, then from the dropdown menu choose **Disable key expiry**.
 You'll need to do this for each new machine you add if you don't want to have to re-authenticate later.